SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 *}
 ```

 The following snippets demonstrate creating and handling JSON data using the XCO library.
-Note that unlike above, the snippets do not work with asJSON as an intermediate format.

 ```abap
 "Creating and populating a demo structure and internal table